Dyalog/vecdb/README.md

 * 1, 2 and 4 byte integers
 * 8-byte IEEE double-precision floats
 * Boolean
-* Char (via an "symbol table" of up to 32,767 unique strings indexed by 2-byte integers)
+* Char (via a "symbol table" of up to 32,767 unique strings indexed by 2-byte integers)

 Database modification can only be done using Append and Update operations (no Delete).